Money, Benefits and Financial Support

 • Department for Work and Pensions letter confirming right or entitlement to benefits

-• current full (or provisional) UK driving licence
+• Current full (or provisional) UK driving licence

 • UK Home Office travel document